schoolofcities/urban-data-storytelling/urban-data-analytics/advanced-statistics-multivariate-methods/advanced-statistics-multivariate-methods.md

 This section will cover:

-- the utility and limitations of multivariate statistical models
+- The utility and limitations of multivariate statistical models
-- key statistical approaches including regression, clustering, and dimensionality reduction techniques
+- Key statistical approaches including regression, clustering, and dimensionality reduction techniques
-- a high-level introduction to advanced machine learning methods
+- A high-level introduction to advanced machine learning methods

 In the previous section on statistical foundations, we provided a detailed overview with lots of practice.
 The content of this section is much more advanced; each subsection often ends up being weeks of university courses.
 Here, we'll just be providing an overview of different methods, intuition, applications, and resources for you to learn more and apply these methods yourself.